 Gary S. Kaplan, M.D., FACP, FACMPE, FACPE

 Kaplan received a degree in medicine from the University of Michigan and is board certified in internal medicine.
 He is a Fellow of the American College of Physicians (FACP), the American College of Medical Practice Executives (FACMPE) and the American College of Physician Executives (FACPE).
 He is recognized as one of the most influential physician executives in health care and in 2013, was elected to membership in the Institute of Medicine.
-Kaplan is chair of the Institute for Healthcare Improvement Board of Directors and chairman of the National Patient Safety Foundation Lucian Leape Institute.
+Kaplan is past-chair of the Institute for Healthcare Improvement Board of Directors and chairman of the National Patient Safety Foundation Lucian Leape Institute.
 He is a founding member of Health CEOs for Health Reform and has held leadership positions with numerous organizations, including the Medical Group Management Association and the Washington Healthcare Forum.

 Paul McCreadie, M.B.A., M.S.